- Do I need to notify DNR if I sell or no longer have my boat?

 Homemade boats must be assigned a hull identification number (HIN).
 To get a HIN, persons should initiate the boat registration process and pay for registration using the normal process (online, mail or phone) so that a record of the boat is in our system.
 Only the person either building the boat or furnishing materials under a contract for another to build a boat may apply for a HIN and register a homemade boat.
 Such boat may not be sold to any person.
 Persons who wish to build boats and sell them may obtain a Manufacturer's Identification Code (MIC) from the U.S. Coast Guard for the purpose of building boats for sale.
 There are safety and other standards that must be met..

 HIN Inspections are conducted through the DNR Law Enforcement Division at the boat location.
 List of game warden offices by county.

 Inspections will not be performed if customers have not paid for a registration in advance of the inspection.
 Boat owners should bring receipts for materials used to construct the homemade boat if done themselves or bring the contract they used to provide materials and have another person build the boat, and should bring any other documents and correspondence that relate to the boat, boat construction, or registration process that may be helpful during the HIN Inspection to support registration.

 There is no requirement that the boat remain registered.
+It may not be used on state waters without a current registration in the owner's name.
 However, there is a possibility that the registration number on the boat may be reassigned if the registration is allowed to lapse.
 Registrations allowed to lapse will incur a $10 late fee at renewal.

 I am absolutely unable to get proof of ownership documents to support my Georgia boat registration.
 What are my options?